 There are a certain number of boxes your leggings need to tick, depending on your workout.
-When it comes to HIIT and strength training, you need a squat-proof pair of lightweight, breathable leggings and have a tight waistband.
+When it comes to HIIT and strength training, you need a squat-proof pair of lightweight, breathable leggings and a tight waistband.

 So how do you find the perfect pair for each?
 You ask your mates, colleagues and strangers on the Internet for their humble opinions.
 Here are the best activewear tights, according to some exercise enthusiasts.